4 Tips for Running on Vacation • How to Stay Fit and Have fun

 Make sure to drink plenty of water throughout the day to avoid dehydration.
 You should also give your body ample opportunities to recover from the extra stress of the new conditions.

 There are lots of benefits to running on vacation: you add to your holiday experience and can work off some of the stress of your normal busy life.
-Holiday is a perfect time to recharge your batteries and get a well-earned break from work.
+Vacation is a perfect time to recharge your batteries and a great opportunity to try a digital detox.